project-codeflare/mlbatch/setup.RHOAI-v2.12/CLUSTER-SETUP.md

 ```sh
 oc apply -f setup.RHOAI-v2.12/mlbatch-dsc.yaml
 ```
-The provided DSCI and DSC are intended to install a minimal set of OpenShift AI managed components: `codeflare`, `kueue`, `ray`, and `trainingoperator`.
+The provided DSCI and DSC are intended to install a minimal set of Red Hat OpenShift AI managed components: `codeflare`, `kueue`, `ray`, and `trainingoperator`.
 The remaining components such as `dashboard` can be optionally enabled.

-The configuration of the managed components differs from the default OpenShift AI configuration as follows:
+The configuration of the managed components differs from the default Red Hat OpenShift AI configuration as follows:
 - Kubeflow Training Operator:
   - `gang-scheduler-name` is set to `scheduler-plugins-scheduler`,